kissmvc/kissmvc/README.md

 ```

 ## And it's not all
-More samples, documentatnion and website soon.
+More samples, documentation and website soon.